farfromrefug/openmaptiles-contourlines/README.md

 ### Register

-You'll need to register to https://ers.cr.usgs.gov/register/ in order to get elevation data.
+You'll need to register to https://ers.cr.usgs.gov/register/ in order to allow phyghtmap to download elevation data.
 It's free.
 Once you have your user and login, create a file named .earthexplorerCredentials  in the root directory of the repo with the content:

 ```